geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-12/meeting-transcript.md

 Exactly.
 I have to worry about all this stuff.

 ##### **Geohot** [[00:26:16](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=1576)]
 You're struggling with the pointer math.
-I mean, again, focus on just making existing gems work fast on vert and then translating them to RDSL.
+I mean, again, focus on just making existing GEMMs work fast on vert and then translating them to RDSL.

 ##### **Geohot** [[00:26:30](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=1590)]
 Book now how to do it.
 The key is nevertheless, indexing is never going to get easier.